-Annex D: list of official EU-Rail technical positions and names of official EU-Rail representatives in external working group Annex E: List of projects with level of ERA desired involvement
+Annex E: List of projects with level of ERA desired involvement

 Annex F: Recommendations for Flagship Projects

 Figure xxx: Recommended Flagship Project structure

 The following table provide a recommendation for the roles and responsibilities for a Flagship Project.
 This includes the governance within a Flagship Project and interfaces between the actors within a project and between projects.